FabricationsHQ - Muirsically Speaking

 Tottenham Hotspur actually started around six months before the Kilmarnock choice.

-The BBC’s Match of the Day programme was big news for kids wanting to see the best football in the country and the top English league provided the best action and quality (and still does, whether we choose to admit it or not).
+The BBC’s Match of the Day programme was big news for kids wanting to see the best football in the country and the top English league provided the best action and quality (and still does, whether those of us North of the Border choose to admit it or not).

-While most friends and other football fans I knew supported the likes of Liverpool, Leeds United and Manchester United (due in part to the large numbers of Scottish players each team had in their ranks) I, typically, wasn’t going to follow fashion.
-Alan Gilzean was a great Scottish striker of the late-‘60s and into the mid-‘70s.
+While most of my friends or school mates supported the likes of Liverpool, Leeds United and Manchester United (due in part to the large numbers of Scottish players each team had in their ranks) I, typically, wasn’t going to follow fashion...

-Meanwhile Blue Peter, a hugely popular children’s TV show, was at its peak and my favourite presenter of the show was Peter Purves.
+Meanwhile Blue Peter, a hugely popular children’s TV show, was at its peak.
+My favourite presenter of the show was Peter Purves.

-During the last show before Christmas the presenters always did an exchange of presents, and one of the presents Purves got was a Tottenham Hotspur mug.
+During the last show before Christmas the presenters always did an exchange of presents; one of the presents Peter Purves received was a Tottenham Hotspur mug.

 That was good enough for me.
 If Peter Purves endorsed Spurs, so did I.